 If you’ve opted for a dry hire venue (such as marquees, tipis, and some indoor spaces) you will need to source suppliers for every element of your wedding, from furniture to toilets.

-Make sure you check what is included in the venue hire and the facilities that are provided, so you know the suppliers that you need to book.
+Make sure you check carefully what is included in the venue hire and the facilities that are provided, so you know the suppliers that you need to book.

 Do your research

 A good place to start in finding your suppliers is asking your venue if they have a recommended supplier list.
 These lists are a compilation of suppliers in various categories such as photography, catering, musicians and so on, who are familiar with the venue and who have worked there before.
 Most often, the venue has curated their list of suppliers who they love working with, and who offer a high quality standard of service.

 Other resources for your supplier search are recommendations from friends and family; wedding directories; real weddings; editorial inspiration shoots and wedding blogs.
 Google, Instagram and Pinterest are also invaluable resources for finding your supplier team.

 While you’re doing your research, it’s important to consider if the style of the supplier complements your wedding vision, style and taste.
 It’s also important to make sure they align with your budget.
 It’s really easy to get carried away and spend more than you can afford, and if you overspend on one supplier you’ll need to cut back on other areas of your wedding.
 Also consider where your suppliers are based, if they’re not local to the location where you are having your wedding, are they willing to travel.